Lord’s Library editors offer a John 5:4 meaning with commentary on why the verse is missing from new Bible versions, for your edification.

 John 5:4 Missing Meaning

-The defense for this deletion is an appeal to what some refer to as the “oldest and best manuscripts,” meaning Codex Vaticanus and Codex Sinaiticus—two fourth-century Alexandrian manuscripts that form the foundation of the Nestle-Aland critical text, which nearly all modern versions follow.
+The defense for this deletion is an appeal to what some refer to as the “oldest and best manuscripts,” meaning Codex Vaticanus and Codex Sinaiticus—two fourth-century Alexandrian Manuscripts that form the foundation of the Nestle-Aland critical text, which nearly all modern versions follow.
 These two documents omit John 5:4, and because modern textual criticism puts its eggs in the basket of those two manuscripts above the thousands of consistent Byzantine manuscripts.

 Lord's Library is a Christian resource hub.
 Our editors use a variety of internet research methods like search engines, audio and video, AI, consultations with ministry leaders in the field, and more.
 Lord's Library should never be a substitute for reading your Bible daily as the Scriptures are to be our final authority on all matters.
+Lord's Library participates in affiliate programs.
+We may make a small commission from products purchased through this resource.